Why Good Shepherd?

 - Student-teacher ratio of 10:1

-- Parents and teachers as partners and allies
+- Parents and teachers serve as partners and allies

 - Positive reinforcement in a developmental, growth-based curriculum